realpython/python-guide/docs/starting/install/osx.rst

     $ ruby -e "$(curl -fsS https://raw.github.com/mxcl/homebrew/master/Library/Contributions/install_homebrew.rb)"

-Then, insert the hombrew directory at the top of your ``PATH`` enviornment variable.
+Then, insert the Homebrew directory at the top of your ``PATH`` enviornment variable.
 You can do this by adding the following line at the bottom of your ``~/.bashrc`` file